DS-Homebrew/TWL-ROM-Optimize/README.md

 # TWL-ROM-Optimize
 Makes DSiWare ROMs slightly smaller

+# What this does
+This tool strips out unused code from ARM7/7i binaries of DSiWare titles that don't use Camera and/or Wireless, as well as changing the code to THUMB (if not already).
+This is done by using dononr ARM7/7i binaries of first-party DSiWare titles which don't use Camera and/or Wireless.

+In the case of titles that do use Camera and/or Wireless, then the ARM7/7i binaries are only changed to THUMB.

 # Examples
 - Crash-Course Domo - 2.17MB -> 1.83MB
 - Dr. Mario Express - 3.71MB -> 3.13MB